While changing a light bulb is a simple chore, picking the right bulb is more complicated. That’s because light bulbs are constantly evolving.

 Thanks to Federal Trade Commission regulations, all the information you need to know about bulbs is on the packaging.
 The important points are;

-- how long it should last and
+- How long the bulb should last

-- the appearance of the light on a scale from “warm” to “cool.”
+- The appearance of the light on a scale from “warm” to “cool”

 In the past, only incandescent bulbs could deliver the warm, soft flattering light that most people prefer.
 But today even CFL and LED bulbs deliver “warm” light.
 Some CFL and LED bulbs can be used with dimmers, another breakthrough that is helping their popularity.